-As the years passed she noticed how the gifts he brought her from his trevels had become less practical, had become whimsical.
 Silver tea service which was put away immediately; a porcelain chamber pot quickly broken by a crawling baby; a heavily worked hair brush for hair he only saw in bed.
+A hat here, a lace collar there.
+Silk for her; a bracelet for Patrician.
 Rebekka hid her wonder with a smile.
-Where was this money coming from?
+When at last she asked him where was this money coming from?
 "New arrangements," he said, handing her a mirror framed in silver, but said nothing more.
 Having seen come and go a glint in his eye as he unpacked these treasures so useless on a farm, she should have anticipated the day he hired men to help clear trees from a wide swath of land at the foot of a rise.
-A or.
-The acrobatics that made hydra giggle.
-It was nother like what Dorother Compley to had described.
-Nor like the langry compley had seembed.
-Nor like the langry compley as I have parents.
-I wasted she felt jurged.
+A new house; something befitting...